ency-l/Fiji-Scripts/README.md

-Updated: 2025-8-21
+Updated: 2025-8-22

->Changes made in <ins>Drive 8\Alex\4_IJ Macros</ins> is pushed to this repo.
-Any other copies of scripts in other places are not maintained and are likley dated.
+>This repository is a remote version of `Drive 8\Alex\4_IJ Macros`.
+Copies of scripts in other places are not maintained and are likley dated.

 # File list
 ## General Purpose Tools